huggingface/diffusers/examples/community/README.md

 ```

 ### 2-Dimentional division
-The prompt consists of instructions separated by the term `BREAK` and is assigned to different areas of a two-dimensional space.
+The prompt consists of instructions separated by the term `BREAK` and is assigned to different regions of a two-dimensional space.
 The image is initially split in the main splitting direction, which in this case is rows, due to the presence of a single semicolon`;`, dividing the space into an upper and a lower section.
 Additional sub-splitting is then applied, indicated by commas.
 The upper row is split into ratios of `2:1:1`, while the lower row is split into a ratio of `4:6`.
-Rows themselves are split in a `1:1` ratio.
-According to the reference image, the blue sky is designated as the first area, green hair as the second, the bookshelf as the third, and so on, in a sequence based on their position from the top left.
-The terrarium is placed on the desk in the fourth area, and the orange dress and sofa are in the fifth area, conforming to their respective splits.
+Rows themselves are split in a `1:2` ratio.
+According to the reference image, the blue sky is designated as the first region, green hair as the second, the bookshelf as the third, and so on, in a sequence based on their position from the top left.
+The terrarium is placed on the desk in the fourth region, and the orange dress and sofa are in the fifth region, conforming to their respective splits.
 ```
 rp_args = {
     "mode":"rows",